top of page

 Parts of Speech

 Parts of Speech Parts of speech are the categories we use to group words based on their function in a sentence.
-Think of them as "job descriptions" for words.
+They are the "job descriptions" for words.
 Think of parts of speech as the "building blocks" of a language.
 Just like a house needs bricks, wood, and glass to stand, a sentence needs different types of words to make sense.
 In English, there are eight primary parts of speech.
 Here is your breakdown.
-1. Nouns (The "Naming" Words) Nouns identify people, places, t
+1. Nouns (The "Naming" Words) Nouns identify people, places, things,

 englishiseasierwithamal.com